Updated August 2015

-There are currently 32 jurisdictions including Washington DC that have specific regulations governing the operation of veterinary facilities.
+There are currently 33 jurisdictions including Washington, D.C., that have specific regulations governing the operation of veterinary facilities.
 The regulations include such things as sanitary requirements, housing requirements, specifications concerning surgical facilities, and building maintenance requirements.

-The AVMA is aware of the following jurisdictions that have regulations concerning facility standards: Alabama, Arizona, Arkansas, California, Delaware, Florida, Georgia, Idaho, Indiana, Iowa, Kansas, Louisiana, Maine, Maryland, Massachusetts, Michigan, Minnesota, Missouri, Montana, Nevada, New Mexico, North Carolina, Ohio, Oklahoma, Oregon, South Carolina, Tennessee, Virginia, Washington, Washington DC, West Virginia and Wyoming.
+The AVMA is aware of the following jurisdictions that have regulations concerning facility standards: Alabama, Arizona, Arkansas, California, Delaware, Florida, Georgia, Idaho, Indiana, Iowa, Kansas, Louisiana, Maine, Maryland, Massachusetts, Michigan, Minnesota, Missouri, Montana, Nevada, New Mexico, North Carolina, Ohio, Oklahoma, Oregon, South Carolina, Tennessee, Texas, Virginia, Washington, Washington, D.C., West Virginia and Wyoming.

 Note that in Alabama and Ohio, veterinary hospitals accredited by the American Animal Hospital Association are deemed to be in compliance with state inspection.

 Source: Staff Research, AVMA Division of State Advocacy & LeadershipContact: AVMA Division of State Advocacy & Leadership